 5. Lubricate Door Hinges

-Shipping containers in the simplest form only have one moving part – the doors.
-Even if you have customised your shipping container you will need to make sure that you look after your door hinges by keeping them clean, grit-free, and well-lubricated.
-You can use lubricating spray to keep your doors swinging as they’re supposed to for instance.
+Intermodal’s in the simplest form only have one moving part – the doors.
+Even if you have customised yours, you will need to make sure that you look after your door hinges by keeping them clean, grit-free, and well-lubricated.
+You can use a lubricating spray to keep your doors swinging as they’re supposed to for instance.

-Looking after your shipping container and keeping it both clean and rust-free is the best way to ensure longevity.
-By carrying out preventative maintenance, you should be able to increase the lifespan of your shipping container.
+Looking after your unit and keeping it both clean and rust-free is the best way to ensure longevity.
+By carrying out preventative maintenance, you should be able to increase the lifespan of the unit.
 This is particularly important if your container has been customised for specific applications and will, therefore, require significant time, cost and resources to replace.